Willow bark is useful in relieving muscle and joint pain, but may have side effects similar to aspirin.

 Allergy or sensitivity to salicylates such as aspirin.

 Gastrointestinal discomfort; allergic reaction, erythema, pruritus (sudden rash, itching) (5)(7)(17).

+May inhibit platelet aggregation or cause bleeding complications (2)(16).
+Anaphylaxis: In a 25-year-old woman with a history of allergy to acetylsalicylic acid, from the use of a supplement promoted for weight-loss that contained willow bark (18).
 Acute respiratory distress syndrome: In a 61-year-old woman with history of hypertension and osteoarthritis after taking a willow bark supplement.
 Symptoms included sudden dyspnea and non-productive cough, and there was no history of drug or supplement allergy (19).